xjxxjx1017/cordova-phonegap-android-sdcard-full-external-storage-access-library/README.md

 # Cordova/Phonegap
-# Android sdcard & external storage access API
+# Android SDcard & External Storage access API

-##### This is a sample API of using cordova-plugin-files to scan sdcard & external-storage in Android
+This is a sample API of using cordova-plugin-files to scan sdcard & external-storage in Android

 ### Example:
 ```javascript